-As of December 31, 2021, the Company had one office lease.
-Another lease, for facility space in Dublin, California expired in September 2021.
+As of December 31, 2022, the Company had one office lease for the Corporate headquarters and laboratory space.

 On April 15, 2021, the Company executed a lease agreement for corporate office space.
 The lease commenced on May 14, 2021 when the improvements were completed by the landlord and the Company had access to the facility.
 The lease term is 40 months, and the base rent is approximately \$14,000 per month for the first twelve months, with subsequent escalation provisions for future months.
 The Company paid a security deposit of approximately \$47,000.